nezamy/route/README.md

     return "you are in $page";
 });

-// This example will match anything after post/ Route::get('/post/{id}', function($id) {
+Route::get('/post/{id}', function($id) {
     // Will match anything like post/hello or post/5 ...
     // But not match /post/5/title